Nkosana11Eleven/Inspector-Gadget/README.md

 ### Description

-The tool generates java code for the batch of elements you capture, allowing you to paste it into your source file and start writing step definitions for the test.
+The tool generates java code for the batch of elements you capture, allowing you to paste it into your source file and start writing step definitions for the test suite.

 ### Usage